-The local non-profit entity that will lead the Asheville YAV program is Hands-and-Feet of Asheville, which is non-profit organization associated with Grace Covenant Presbyterian Church (GCPC) in Asheville, N.C.
+Hands-and-Feet of Asheville is the local non-profit entity that leads the Asheville YAV site.
 Volunteers are placed in a variety of non-profit organizations including those addressing issues of hunger, poverty, homelessness, affordable housing and racial inequality within the Asheville community.

 By several estimations, Asheville is currently the second fastest gentrifying city in our nation.
 As such, Asheville YAVs most frequently engage with organizations that work to end homelessness and the “othering” of our neighbors, and to support justice for those trapped in cycles of poverty.